beaupletga/Fish_game/README.md

 ![Superposition of the fish](/Presentation2/Images/fish_superposition.png)

 Then I compute the join tree and remove branches from the join tree until n branches are left (where n is a number of features selected by the user).
-I didn't colored each different part differently because the separation between the parts is quite obvious.
+I didn't colored each different part differently because the separation between the parts is quite obvious.<br/>

-Separation in 35 parts:
+Separation in 35 parts: <br/>
 ![Separation in 35 parts](/Presentation2/Images/35_fishes_separation.png)
-Separation in 3 parts:
+Separation in 3 parts:<br/>
 ![Separation in 3 parts](/Presentation2/Images/3_fishes_separation.png)
-Separation in 2 parts:
+Separation in 2 parts:<br/>
 ![Separation in 2 parts](/Presentation2/Images/2_fishes_separation.png)